lunakittyyy/2011-Plus/README.md

 ## A quick notice
 This skin is just a result of me hacking together some assets in an image editor.
 I'm not an artist or graphics designer.

-I'm not the best at these things, but if anyone is willing to step forward and contribute art assets or anything I'd be eternally grateful.
+I'm not the best at these things, and if anyone is willing to step forward and contribute art assets or anything I'd be eternally grateful.